bagasendra13/soc-analyst-portfolio/boogeyman-investigation/boogeyman-2/README.md

 ```

 #### Finding
-The malicious Word document acted as the first stage of the attack, while update.js served as the Stage 2 payload and was executed through wscript.exe
+The malicious Word document acted as the first stage of the attack, while `update.js` served as the Stage 2 payload and was executed through `wscript.exe`.

 ## 3. Memory Forensics